williamslsy/absinthe-points-client/README.md

 ## Contributing

-We welcome contributions to improve absinthe-points-client.
+We welcome contributions to improve absinthe-points-sdk.
 If you find a bug or have a feature request, please open an issue on the GitHub repository.

 ## License